Giolito earns 11th victory as White Sox beat Twins 4-3

 ALL-STARS ANNOUNCED

 Twins starting right-hander Jake Odorizzi and shortstop Jorge Polanco were named All-Stars.

+“You could look at every part of our team and find guys that are obvious All-Stars that weren’t selected,” manager Rocco Baldelli said.

-First baseman Abreu, Giolito and catcher James McCann, were selected from the White Sox.
+First baseman Abreu, Giolito and catcher James McCann were selected from the White Sox.

 TRAINER’S ROOM

 Twins: OF Max Kepler was out of the starting lineup.
 He tweaked his right knee making a catch in right field Saturday and was replaced on defense in the ninth.
-Manager Rocco Baldelli said Kepler was available to hit and be a defensive replacement Sunday. .OF Marwin Gonzalez started at third base after playing the outfield Saturday.
-Baldelli said he didn’t want Gonzalez (strained right hamstring) starting back-to-back games in the outfield after being reinstated from the 10-day injured list Saturday.
+Baldelli said Kepler was available to hit and be a defensive replacement Sunday. .OF Marwin Gonzalez started at third base after playing the outfield Saturday.
+Baldelli said he didn’t want Gonzalez (strained right hamstring) starting back-to-back games in the outfield after being reinstated from the 10-day injured list Saturday. .The Twins are expected to make a corresponding move to optioning Thorpe on Tuesday.

 UP NEXT